 Controversies Affecting China's Trade With The United States Could Harm Our Results Of Operations Or Depress Our Stock Price.
 While China has been granted permanent most favored nation trade status in the United States through its entry into the World Trade Organization, controversies between the United States and China may arise that threaten the status quo involving trade between the United States and China.
-These controversies could materially and adversely affect our business by, among other things, causing our products in the United States to become more expensive resulting in a reduction in the demand for our products by customers in the United States, which would have a material adverse effect upon us and our results of operations.
+These controversies could materially and adversely affect our business by, among other things, causing our products in the United States to become more expensive, resulting in a reduction in the demand for our products by customers in the United States, which would have a material adverse effect upon us and our results of operations.
 Further, political or trade friction between the United States and China, whether or not actually affecting our business, could also materially and adversely affect the prevailing market price of our common shares.

-If Our Sole Factory Were Destroyed Or Significantly Damaged As A Result of Fire, Flood Or Some Other Natural Disaster, We Would Be Adversely Affected.
+If Our Sole Factory Were Destroyed Or Significantly Damaged As A Result of Fire, Flood Or Some Other Natural Disaster, We Would Be Adversely Affected .
 All of our products are manufactured at our manufacturing facility located in Shenzhen, China.
 Fire fighting and disaster relief or assistance in China may not be as developed as in Western countries.
-Apart from our China operation, the warehouse and storage facility in Germany and Canada are also subject to the risks of loss or damage due to fire, flood, or any other natural disaster.
-We currently maintain property damage insurance aggregating approximately \$23.14 million covering our stock in trade, goods and merchandise, furniture and equipment and buildings.
+We currently maintain property damage insurance aggregating approximately \$27.63 million covering our stock in trade, goods and merchandise, furniture and equipment and buildings.
 We do not maintain business interruption insurance.
 Investors are cautioned that material damage to, or the loss of, our factory due to fire, severe weather, flood or other act of God or cause, even if insured, could have a material adverse effect on our financial condition, results of operations, business and prospects.